 HIPAA compliance can be assured by using secure texting platforms.
 Secure texting replicates the speed and convenience of SMS messaging, but has the controls in place to prevent potential breaches of ePHI.
 Secure texting also has the benefits of limitless coverage and the ability to exchange images and foster a collaborative healthcare environment.
 It can also be used by healthcare organizations to qualify for Meaningful Use incentive payments.

 Secure texting requires everybody connected to the healthcare organization´s network to download a secure texting app.
-The app has a text-like interface which will be familiar to any healthcare professional that has a mobile phone, and it enables them to communicate ePHI securely, share information with colleagues and receive notifications that their communications have been received and read – thus overcoming issues such as accountability and recipient delivery and eliminating productivity-reducing phone tag.
+The app has a text-like interface which will be familiar to any healthcare professional that has a mobile phone.
+The app enables them to communicate ePHI securely, share information with colleagues, and receive notifications that their communications have been received and read – thus overcoming issues such as accountability and recipient delivery, and eliminating productivity-reducing phone tag.

-TigerText is a leading provider of secure texting solutions, and their platform has allowed healthcare providers to replace the pager entirely.
+TigerText is a leading provider of secure texting solutions, and their platform has allowed healthcare providers to replace pagers entirely.
 To date, the secure messaging system has been implemented in more than 4,000 medical facilities.
-Case studies show how – acting as a pager replacement – TigerText´s secure texting solution has streamlined workflows, increased productivity and enhanced the standard of patient care.
+Case studies show how – acting as a pager replacement – TigerText´s secure texting solution has streamlined workflows, increased productivity, and enhanced the standard of patient care.
 Three examples that are particularly relevant to healthcare organizations looking for a HIPAA-compliant pager replacement are:

 The bill limits the pre-existing condition restrictions that a group health insurance arrangement can enforce, meaning that as long as individuals have continuous coverage, a group policy cannot exclude a pre-existing condition.

-HIPAA has made a considerable difference to how healthcare data is stored, transmitted and safeguarded.
-As the healthcare industry has moved from physical records to electronic versions, the risk of that data being exposed or viewed by unauthorized individuals has increased considerably.
-HIPAA is therefore an essential piece of legislation that forces healthcare providers and other covered entities to implement a wide range of safeguards to protect the privacy of patients and health plan members.
+HIPAA has made a considerable difference to how healthcare data is stored, transmitted, and safeguarded.
+As the healthcare industry has moved from physical records to electronic versions, the risk of data being exposed or viewed by unauthorized individuals has increased considerably.
+HIPAA is therefore an essential piece of legislation that forces healthcare providers and other covered entities to implement a wide range of safeguards in order to protect the privacy of patients and health plan members.

 However, for organizations covered by HIPAA the benefits may not be immediately apparent, and it is all too easy to focus on the disadvantages that come from HIPAA.
-Becoming compliant involves committing a considerable amount of resources to improving security and protecting privacy, it requires greater investment in software and hardware, and it carries a considerable administrative burden and the cost of HIPAA-compliance can be considerable.
+Becoming compliant involves committing a considerable amount of resources to improving security and protecting privacy, it requires greater investment in software and hardware, and it carries a considerable administrative burden.
+Furthermore the cost of HIPAA-compliance can be considerable.

 Those costs must be found from somewhere and some medical professional argue that that money diverted to compliance would be better spent on improving the healthcare services provided to patients.
 However, even with the cost, the advantages of HIPAA far outweigh the disadvantages.

-The main benefit of healthcare providers, health plans and healthcare clearinghouses becoming HIPAA-compliant is that it is the only way that these organizations will be able to avoid multi-million-dollar fines.
-Becoming HIPAA-compliant is, after all, not a choice but a requirement.
+The main benefit of healthcare providers, health plans, and healthcare clearinghouses becoming HIPAA-compliant is that it is the only way that these organizations will be able to avoid multi-million-dollar fines.
+Becoming HIPAA-compliant is not a choice but a requirement.

-While enforcement was been lax in the early years of the legislation, since 2009 the Office for Civil Rights, along with state Attorneys General, have been policing HIPAA more rigorously and major fines are being issued to organizations that have suffered data breaches as a result of a failure to implement the appropriate safeguards to protect data.
+While enforcement was lax in the early years of the legislation, since 2009 the Office for Civil Rights, along with state Attorneys General, have been policing HIPAA more rigorously.
+Major fines are being issued to organizations that have suffered data breaches as a result of a failure to implement the appropriate safeguards to protect data.
 Fines can also be issued for noncompliance, even in the absence of a data breach.